neilenns/vatsim-plan-verifier/README.md

 ## Importing flight plans from VATSIM

 The app supports listening for new flight plans at an airport to simplify the process of entering flight plan data for verification.
-To start watching for flight plans enter an airport code in the text box then click the connect icon:
+To start watching for flight plans enter a comma separated list of airports to watch in the text box then click the connect icon:

 ![Configuring VATSIM flight plan import](client/public/help_vatsimImport.png)